 PVC pipe — with rebar inside as an anchor — won out for its ease on the DIYer and wallet.
 Could it get any easier?

 A simple coat of hammered metallic outdoor spray paint gave the pipe a pricier look, and industrial-strength zip ties kept the string of dimmable, Edison bulb-style lights in place.

 Although the project doesn't take much time or skill, Mangin recommends recruiting two friends to help.
 Have one hold each end of the pergola while the third secures the lights with zip ties.
 Overall, it's a dinner party-friendly cinch that's surpassed the one-year mark.

 4. Solar Light Hose Guards

-Those sturdy posts could handle even the most unwieldy of hoses, protecting Makara’s garden beds and putting a lovely spotlight on them post-dusk.
-Plus, the little light fixtures have some serious longevity.
+Those sturdy posts could handle even the bulkiest hose, protecting Makara's plantings during waterings then casting a lovely spotlight on them post-dusk.

 "The rebar is maintenance free," says Makara.
 "I have had to replace some of the batteries in the solar lights, but I think that's pretty normal."

 It doesn't get much easier than hammering a stake into the ground.
 Although Makara suggests straightening the rebar with a level, that's about as technical as it gets to create a more functional, flowering garden.